Jul 17, 2025

 • Degree Verification

-• Official Transcripts (Note: Students may also print an unofficial transcript through BOSS.)
+• Official Transcripts (Note: Students may also print an unofficial transcript through Workday Student.)

-For other important services provided by Records and Registration, please refer to our website
+For other important services provided by Records and Registration, please visit our website

 Things to Know